liflab/beepbeep-3-book/markdown/custom/README.md

 The presence of a member field changes the way of implementing method `duplicate`.
 Remember that a processor has the option of being copied *along with its state*, by setting the value of argument `with_state` to `true`.
 Therefore, the code for `duplicate` must take into account this additional possibility.
 Notice how a new instance of `MyMax`, called `mm`, is created; if the duplication is stateful, an extra step is taken to copy the current value of `last` into `mm`.
 This has for effect of putting `mm` into the same state as the current object.

 The implementation of `duplicate` is probably the most delicate part in the creation of a new stateful `SynchronousProcessor`.
-Failing to create a faithful copy of the original object (for example, by failing to transfer the values of all the appropriate member fields) may result in unforseen and hard-to-debug behaviours.
+Failing to create a faithful copy of the original object (for example, by failing to transfer the values of all the appropriate member fields) may result in unforeseen and hard-to-debug behaviours.
 As an example, let us go back to the `Stuttering` processor we created previously.
 Consider the following program:

 ``` java
 QueueSource src1 = new QueueSource();